webix-hub/docs/data/api/ui.button_setvalue.md

 	sets a new value for the component

 @params:
-- value		string 	a new value for the button
+- value		string 	a new value for the control

 @example:
 webix.ui({